Soft Multifocal Contacts For Myopia Management In Winnipeg, Manitoba

 Regular glasses or contact lenses adjust for poor focus, but do nothing to address the elongation of the eye itself and don’t slow its progression.

 What many people don’t realize is that myopia is dangerous.
 The more aggressive the progression, the more likely your child is to develop life-changing vision problems later in life.
 This includes retinal detachment and macular degeneration—a leading cause of blindness.
-At The Myopia Management Center at Family Optical we use multifocal contact lenses as part of our toolkit for myopia management, which will slow or even stop the progression of your child’s myopia.
+At Myopia Control Care at Family Optical we use multifocal contact lenses as part of our toolkit for myopia management, which will slow or even stop the progression of your child’s myopia.

 The use of soft multifocal contacts for myopia are a popular and effective technique for myopia management, backed by extensive research and prescribed across the globe by optometrists for children as young as 8.